Reference Topics

 - <section>, <table>, or <properties>: Structured content.

-- Prioritize scannability over narrative flow.
+- Prioritize ease of lookup over narrative flow.

 - Use consistent formatting for similar information types.